Institutional Assessment: General Education Competency

 - The General Education Task Force was developed (under the Institutional Effectiveness Committee) comprising of key stakeholders and representatives of all areas of the college.

-- Reviewed BCC’s current competencies and reduced to 10 General Education competencies using the institutions Mission, Vision and Strategic Objectives.
+- Reviewed Bristol’s current competencies and reduced to 10 General Education competencies using the institutions Mission, Vision and Strategic Objectives.

 - Rubrics were provided by the Multi-State Collaborative and grounded in the AAC&U LEAP framework now under The Value Institute.